Speakers

 Plenary Speakers

-- Prof. Dr. Martha J.M.
+- Martha J.M.
 Wells — Owner/Consulting Chemist, EnviroChem Services; Emeritus Professor of Chemistry, Tennessee Technological University

 Keynote Speakers

-- Prof. Dr. Maris Klavins — University of Latvia, Riga
+- Maris Klavins — University of Latvia, Riga

-- Prof. Dr. Thomas Maskow — Helmholtz Centre for Environmental Research - UFZ, Leipzig
+- Thomas Maskow — Helmholtz Centre for Environmental Research - UFZ, Leipzig

 Philippe Schmitt-Kopplin